-Background and Objectives: Understanding university students' psychological vulnerabilities, particularly familial emotions and self-regulation, is critical for informing addiction prevention.
-The present research aimed to ascertain the predictive power of familial emotional climate, difficulties in emotion regulation, and distress tolerance concerning the likelihood of addiction among university students.
+Background and Objective: Understanding the psychological vulnerabilities of university students, particularly in relation to familial emotions and self-regulation, is crucial for informing addiction prevention efforts.
+The present study aimed to assess the predictive power of familial emotional climate, difficulties in emotion regulation, and distress tolerance concerning the likelihood of addiction among university students.

-Materials and Methods: Employing a descriptive, correlational design, this research investigated a sample of 168 students from Islamic Azad University, Ahvaz (Iran), selected via convenience sampling.
-Data on addiction potential, family emotional climate, emotion regulation difficulties, and distress tolerance were gathered using established scales.
-Subsequent analysis involved descriptive statistics, Pearson correlations, and stepwise regression to explore the relationships between these variables within the university student population.
+Materials and Methods: Employing a descriptive correlational design, this research investigated a sample of 168 students from Islamic Azad University, Ahvaz (Iran), selected via convenience sampling.
+Data on addiction potential, family emotional climate, emotion regulation difficulties, and distress tolerance were gathered using the established scales.
+Subsequent analysis involved descriptive statistics, Pearson correlations, and stepwise regression to explore the relationships between these variables among the university student population.

-Results: This study examined the relationships between familial emotional climate, difficulties in emotion regulation, distress tolerance, and addiction propensity among university students.
-Significant correlations were observed: a negative association between familial emotional climate and addiction propensity (r=−0.59, P<0.001), a positive association between difficulties in emotion regulation and addiction propensity (r=0.50, P<0.001), and a negative association between distress tolerance and addiction propensity (r=−0.49, P<0.001).
+Results: This study examined the relationship of familial emotional climate, difficulties in emotion regulation, and distress tolerance with addiction propensity among university students.
+Significant correlations were observed: a negative association between familial emotional climate and addiction propensity (r=−0.59; P<0.001), a positive association between difficulties in emotion regulation and addiction propensity (r=0.50; P<0.001), and a negative association between distress tolerance and addiction propensity (r=−0.49; P<0.001).
 Stepwise regression analysis revealed that familial emotional climate explained 34% of the variance in addiction propensity.
 The addition of difficulties in emotion regulation increased the explained variance to 47%, and the subsequent inclusion of distress tolerance further accounted for 49% of the variance.

-Conclusion: This study robustly demonstrates that familial emotional climate, emotion regulation difficulties, and distress tolerance significantly predict addiction propensity in university students.
-These findings emphasize the necessity of incorporating family dynamics and emotional processing into targeted prevention and intervention strategies.
+Conclusion: This study robustly demonstrated that familial emotional climate, emotion regulation difficulties, and distress tolerance significantly predict addiction propensity in university students.
+These findings emphasize the necessity of incorporating family dynamics and emotional processing into targeted prevention and intervention strategies

 Article Type: